 ai studio

 With so many new technologies, tools and terms in the world of Generative AI, it can be hard to know where to start or what to learn next.
 "Generative AI for Beginners" is designed to help you on your learning journey no matter where you are now.
-We are happy announce that the "Generative AI for Beginners" course has received a major refresh - 18 new videos for each lesson.Responsible AI Resources for Developers
+We are happy announce that the "Generative AI for Beginners" course has received a major refresh - 18 new videos for each lesson.Essential Microsoft Resources for MVPs & the Tech Community from the AI Tour

 In the rapidly evolving world of technology, AI stands at the forefront of innovation.
 However, with great power comes great responsibility.
 As developers, we play a pivotal role in shaping the future of AI, ensuring it aligns with ethical standards and societal values.
 Microsoft is committed to guiding developers on this journey with resources and tools designed to develop responsible AI.Building your own copilot – yes, but how?
 (Part 1 of 2)